titoirfan/titoirfan.github.io/docs/projects/guard.md

 # Security Guard Robot

-*A mini security guard robot that patrols the environment for unknown or wanted faces and alarms the human guards immediately whenever one is found.*
+*A mini security guard robot that patrols the environment for unknown or wanted faces and warns human guards when one is found.*

 ---